subs-cantcode/car-price-prediction-eda/README.md

 ## Dataset Download

-The dataset used in this project is too large to be included in this repository.
+Due to GitHub file size limitations, the original dataset is not included in this repository.
+Please download it from Kaggle and place it in the project directory before running the notebook.

 You can download the dataset from Kaggle: https://www.kaggle.com/datasets/syedanwarafridi/vehicle-sales-data